okmatija/Prizm/docs/video_plan.md

 * Open Cube.obj in notepad and highlight the annotations
 * Toggle annotations as well as coordinates
 * "File > Preferences > Item List > Show Header Annotation Tooltips"
+* Show the header annotation on the filename
+* Show the Annotation tab
-* Show the annotation table then back to Display tab
+* Switch back to Display tab
 * Delete some faces
 * Show the star by the item name
 * Press F5 to reload the file
 * Change the auto reload state
 * Delete/Restore faces some more times
-* "File > Preferences > Item List > Show Header Annotation Tooltips"

 ### Console Commands and Clipping Demo

+Uses a a file (curtously Jimmy Andrews) from a real debug sessions

 * Enable Demo Mode
 * Load failed_boolean_b.obj